A hiatal hernia occurs when the upper part of your stomach bulges through the large muscle separating your abdomen and chest (diaphragm).

 - Age 50 or older

 A hiatal hernia is often discovered during a test or procedure to determine the cause of heartburn or chest or upper abdominal pain.
-Such tests or procedures include:
+These tests or procedures include:

-- Endoscopy.
-During an endoscopy exam, your doctor passes a thin, flexible tube equipped with a light and video camera (endoscope) down your throat and into your esophagus and stomach to check for inflammation.
+- Upper endoscopy.
+Your doctor inserts a thin, flexible tube equipped with a light and camera (endoscope) down your throat, to examine the inside of your esophagus and stomach and check for inflammation.

 An endoscopy procedure involves inserting a long, flexible tube (endoscope) down your throat and into your esophagus.
 A tiny camera on the end of the endoscope lets your doctor examine your esophagus, stomach and the beginning of your small intestine (duodenum).

-If you experience heartburn and acid reflux, your doctor may recommend medications, such as:
+If you experience heartburn and acid reflux, your doctor may recommend:

 - Antacids that neutralize stomach acid.
-Over-the-counter antacids, such as Gelusil, Maalox, Mylanta, Rolaids and Tums, may provide quick relief.
+Antacids, such as Mylanta, Rolaids and Tums, may provide quick relief.
+Overuse of some antacids can cause side effects, such as diarrhea or sometimes kidney problems.

-In a small number of cases, a hiatal hernia may require surgery.
-Surgery is generally reserved for emergency situations, which are rare, and for people who aren't helped by medications to relieve heartburn and acid reflux.
+Sometimes a hiatal hernia requires surgery.
+Surgery is generally used for people who aren't helped by medications to relieve heartburn and acid reflux, or have complications such as severe inflammation or narrowing of the esophagus.

 Lifestyle and home remedies

-Making a few lifestyle changes may help control the signs and symptoms of acid reflux caused by a hiatal hernia.
+Making a few lifestyle changes may help control the symptoms and signs caused by a hiatal hernia.
+Try to:

-- Avoid foods that trigger heartburn, such as chocolate, onions, spicy foods, citrus fruits and tomato-based foods.
+- Avoid foods that trigger heartburn, such as fatty or fried foods, tomato sauce, alcohol, chocolate, mint, garlic, onion, and caffeine

 - Eat at least two to three hours before bedtime.